 Eligibility for the DBP is based on various factors, including nomination by the CEO, overall role within Julius Baer, total variable compensation and individual contribution in the reporting period.
 All members of the Executive Board, key employees and the employees defined as risk takers of the Group by virtue of their function within the organisation are considered for the DBP based on their specific role.

-These annually granted deferred cash awards vest in equal one-fifth tranches, subject to continued employment.
+These annually granted deferred cash awards vest in equal tranches over at least four years subject to continued employment.

 Equity-based variable compensation - Premium Share Plan